chapimenge3/new-blog/content/english/blog/career/reimagining-my-journey.md

   - Transfer
   - Analysis
   - Monthly Report
-- E-Coomerce
+- E-Commerce
   - Authentication and Authorization
   - Cart
   - Checkout
-  - Payment with Stripe or any other payment gateway(crypto is a plus)
+  - Payment with Stripe or any other payment gateway (crypto is a plus)
-  - Order
+  - Order Management
-  - etc
 - Social Media
   - Authentication and Authorization
-  - Post
+  - Post Creation
-  - Comment
-  - Like
+  - Commenting
-  - Share
+  - Liking
-  - etc
+  - Sharing
 - Food Discovery
   - Authentication and Authorization
-  - Search
+  - Search Functionality
-  - Filter
-  - Map integration
+  - Filtering
-  - etc
+  - Integration with Maps
 - Stock Market
   - Authentication and Authorization
-  - Time Series Data
+  - Time Series Data Analysis
   - Reporting with Graphs
-  - Live Data updates
+  - Live Data Updates
-  - place a trade (if you are interested in trading) using a redis priority queue
+  - Implementing trade placement (if interested in trading) using a Redis priority queue
-  - much more
+  - And much more

-After finishing every single project if it is possible for me i would deploy them if possible and document the project very well.
-I would also write a blog about it.
-I would also share it on my social media and ask for feedback from my friends and colleagues.
+After completing each project, if possible, I would deploy them and create detailed documentation for each one.
+I'd also write blog posts about these projects, sharing them on my social media accounts, and asking for feedback from my friends and colleagues.

-## What would i do after this?

-Here is the fun part everyone loves to read, Job Searching.
-Before i jump on searching a job i would organize every single project that are presentable and i finished and put them on portfolio.
+## What Would I Do After This?

+The next exciting step is something many look forward to – job searching.
+Before diving into the job hunt, I would organize all the projects that are ready to be presented and completed.
+These projects would then be compiled into a portfolio.

-Once i get all these done i will search for either online internship or on site internship to get my hands dirty and get some real world experience.
-This will increase my chance of getting a job and also confidence on how to work in a team.
+Once my portfolio is set, I would search for either online internships or on-site internships to gain hands-on, real-world experience.
+This not only enhances my chances of securing a job but also boosts my confidence in working as part of a team.

-Now Searching for paid job is a little bit hard now a days because of the job market is full of people who are looking for a job.
-I think we are still struggling from Covid Finance Crisis.
-So One thing we need to remember is we don't come here to give up.
-We come here to fight and win.
+In today's job market, finding a paid job can be a bit challenging, especially considering the impact of the ongoing COVID-19 financial crisis.
+But it's crucial to remember that we don't enter this field to give up; we're here to fight and ultimately succeed.

-## Advice for beginners
+## Advice for Beginners

-I know this blog is kinda lengthy but i hope you get something out of it.
-I want to give you some advice that i think will help you a lot.
+I understand this blog is quite lengthy, but I hope you find it helpful.
+Here are some pieces of advice that I believe can make a significant difference:

 - Don't be afraid to ask for help.
-You are not alone.
-There are a lot of people who are willing to help you.
-So don't be afraid to ask for help.
+You are not alone; there are numerous people willing to assist you.
+Don't hesitate to seek help.

-- Don't compare yourself with others.
-You are unique in your own way.
-So don't compare yourself with others.
-If you think somebody is smarter than you, you are wrong you are just a little bit behind them.
-So don't compare yourself with others.
+- Avoid comparing yourself to others.
+Your uniqueness sets you apart.
+If you think someone is more knowledgeable, remember you are merely a bit behind.
+Refrain from unnecessary comparisons.

-- Don't be afraid to fail.
-Failure is a part of life.
-You will fail a lot in your life.
-So don't be afraid to fail.
-Learn from your failure and move on.
+- Embrace failure as a part of life.
+Failure is a natural aspect of our journey.
+Learn from your failures and move forward.

-- Listen to your seniors.
-They have been there and done that.
-So listen to them and learn from them.
-You may not agree with them but you will learn a lot from them.
+- Pay attention to your seniors.
+They've been through what you're experiencing now.
+You may not always agree with them, but you can learn valuable lessons from their experiences.

-- Compete with your friend and colleagues.
-Competition is a good thing.
-It will push you to do better.
-So compete with your friends and colleagues.
+- Compete with your friends and colleagues.
+Healthy competition can be a powerful motivator.
+Competing with peers can push you to do better.

-- Surround yourself with people who have the same mindset as you.
-You will learn a lot from them and you will be able to share your knowledge with them.
+- Surround yourself with like-minded people who share your goals and mindset.
+The exchange of knowledge and ideas among such individuals can be incredibly beneficial.

-- Don't be with a people who are negative.
-They will bring you down.
-So don't be with a people who are negative.
+- Avoid negative influences.
+Negative people can drag you down; choose your company wisely.

-- Don't fall into the tutorial hell.
-You will learn a lot from tutorials but you will learn more from building projects.
-So don't fall into the tutorial hell.
+- Don't fall into the "tutorial hell."
+While tutorials have their place, you'll gain more by working on actual projects.

 - Focus on one thing at a time.
-Don't try to learn everything at once.
-You will get overwhelmed and you will give up.
-So focus on one thing at a time.

-The below is for getting a job.

-- Apply super fast and reply as soon as possible.
-You will have a better chance of getting a job if you apply super fast and reply as soon as possible.
+Trying to learn everything simultaneously can be overwhelming and may lead to frustration.
+Concentrate on one topic before moving on to the next.

+The following advice pertains to the job-seeking process:

+- Apply promptly and respond promptly.
+Swift responses increase your chances of securing a job.

-- Craft your cover letter and resume for the job specifically.
-Don't send the same cover letter and resume for every job.
-Craft your cover letter and resume for the job specifically.
+- Customize your cover letter and resume for each job application.
+A one-size-fits-all approach doesn't cut it; tailor your documents for each job.

-- Stop trying the "spray and pray" method.
-You will not get a job by sending your resume to every job you see.
-So stop trying the "spray and pray" method.
+- Abandon the "spray and pray" method.
+Sending your resume to every job posting won't yield results.

-- Have a professional looking Image, Linkedin, Github and also profile picture in every professional network.
+- Maintain professional profiles on platforms like LinkedIn and Github, complete with a high-quality profile picture.

-- Take a motivation from the job description to your next project.
+- Draw inspiration from job descriptions when working on your next project.

-- Ask your friends and colleagues to refer you to the company they are working for.
+- Leverage your network by asking friends and colleagues to refer you to their respective companies.

-- STAY POSITIVE.
-You will get a job.
-So STAY POSITIVE.
-BE PATIENT it will pay off.
+- Stay positive throughout the job search process.
+Remember, you will find a job; stay patient, and your persistence will pay off.

 ## Conclusion

 In conclusion my path would be like this.
 I would start from the basics of C++ and then move to DSA.
 Then i would start doing projects and learn web development.
 Then i would start learning a backend framework and build projects.
 Then i would start applying for jobs.

-My biggest success for is my friends and the community we have [CSEC ASTU](https://www.linkedin.com/company/csec-astu/).
-I am so proud of them and i wanna mention some of my mentors and friends.
+My biggest success is because of my friends and the community I had [CSEC ASTU](https://www.linkedin.com/company/csec-astu/).
+I am so proud of them and thankful to have them.
+I want to mention some of my mentors and friends.
 Connect with them they are awesome.
 Click there names to connect with them.

 - [Mukerem Ali](https://www.linkedin.com/in/mukerem-ali-7b1997147/)(Mentor)
 - [Mustefa Kamil](https://www.linkedin.com/in/mustefa-kamil-912576185/)(Mentor)